lecture notes • Spring, 2017

 velocity to filter envelope (brightness)

-Save the whole rack (.reason) into your own folder on the Google Drive>EMID Resources.
+Save the whole rack (.reason) in Reason: create your own folder in EMID Resources folder.

 Familiar vs. unfamiliar user interfaces for music